-As a LinkedIn connections and fellow founder, I wanted to personally invite you to a founder Facebook Group I organize that’s very active, Marketers & Founders.
+As a LinkedIn connection and fellow founder, I wanted to personally invite you to a founder Facebook Group I organize that's very active, Marketers & Founders.

 The Marketers & Founders Facebook Group is moderated by a few of the best, so it’s invite-only.

 - Aj Cartas; 1.2 million social media fans and is an influencer lead @TopBuzz

 - Taylor Pipes; content strategist @Evernote